May 15, 2018

 2017 Annual Meeting

-Finally, information and news about SCGDB, its members and upcoming events can be found on our newly updated website and Facebook (www.facebook.com/SCGDB) and Twitter (www.twitter.com/SCGDB1) pages.
-Importantly, we would like to highlight everyone’s achievements.
+Information and news about SCGDB, its members and upcoming events can be found on our website (craniofacialgenetics.org) and FaceBook (www.facebook.com/SCGDB) and Twitter (www.twitter.com/SCGDB1) pages.
+We would like to highlight everyone’s achievements.
 So, if you publish an exciting paper, issue a press release, receive an award, or are profiled in an article, please let us know so we can share the good news and keep our members up to date.

 Ralph Marcucio, PhD